iliopou/Probability-in-R/README.md

 This R script addresses simple examples of probability concepts and hypothesis testing.
-Also other two scripts contain barebones implementation of greatest common divisor.
+Also other two scripts contain barebone implementations of greatest common divisor.